E. M. Delafield: Reception

-Delafield was a respected and prolific author of middlebrow fiction in her day, along with such writers as Angela Thirkell and Agatha Christie.
+Delafield was an author of middlebrow fiction in her day, along with such writers as Angela Thirkell and Agatha Christie.
 Of her novels, only the Provincial Lady series achieved wide commercial success (The Diary of a Provincial Lady was a Book Society Book of the Month in December 1930).
 However, Delafield’s contributions to magazines such as Time and Tide and Punch, which published over four hundred of her pieces, gained her great fame in the United Kingdom.
 She also was popular in the United States and went on two successful speaking tours there in the 1930s.

 Delafield’s status in Britain was such that in the early days of World War II the BBC asked her to broadcast a reassuring series called Home Is Like That, and the future Prime Minister Harold Macmillan persuaded her to bring her beloved diarist out of retirement for a series later published as The Provincial Lady in War-Time.
 Delafield’s status in England was also reflected in the BBC’s decision to announce her death on its Six O’Clock News.
 Punch commented: “Many Punch readers have realized since her death that it was the article by E. M. Delafield that instinctively they read first each week…and they didn’t realize till now, when those articles have ceased, what a blank their absence would leave.”